Your Guide to Office Lighting Best Practice

 LED bulbs are well known to save energy but it’s surprising just how much money this translates to.
 For example, a large office using 300 fluorescent tubes running for 7 hours a day could save £2,529 a year by converting to LED tubes.
 Considering that 33% of the electricity used in commercial buildings is spent on lighting, switching to LEDs represents a significant opportunity for making savings.
-The initial cost of LEDs can put people off making a switch but they are often much more affordable than people think, for example, a T8 2ft 10w LED tube can cost as little as £13.99 and you will make your money back on a tube like this after around 18 months of use.
+The initial cost of LEDs can put people off making a switch but they are often much more affordable than people think, for example, high quality T8 tubes can cost less than £1-0 each and you will make your money back on a tube like this after around 18 months of use.

 It’s not just your bottom-line which will benefit from better control over your lighting, non-domestic lighting is responsible for around 24 million tonnes of CO2 each year.
 Shockingly, this is the equivalent of the annual greenhouse gas emissions from 5,052,632 cars.

 - Research lighting control systems for your office.
 A good place to start is the Philips website which details a number of lighting control solutions.